2nd Annual ACS Data Users Conference

 Update on Results of the ACS Content Review at the U.S. Census Bureau (Oct.
 30, 2014)

 The Census Bureau is in the process of reviewing each question in the American Community Survey (ACS) to make sure the survey includes only those questions federal agencies need to accomplish their missions, and to minimize the reporting burden on the 3.5 million households that respond to the survey each year.
-Gary Chappell, project lead for the ACS Content Review process, will discuss results of the first phase of the project, a new Federal Register Notice and request for public comments, and next steps.
-His presentation will be followed by 10-15 minutes of questions and answers.
-Register online at https://www1.gotomeeting.com/register/143922888.
+In this webinar, Gary Chappell, project lead for the ACS Content Review process, discusses results of the first phase of the project, a new Federal Register Notice and request for public comments, and next steps.
+His presentation is followed by 15 minutes of questions and answers.
+An archived recording of this webinar is available online.

 Overview of the American Community Survey 2014 Content Review (April 9, 2014)